Hanoi Spring Roll and a Conversation through Google Translation

 Riding at the back of Hoang's motorbike as she takes me back to the Old French Quarter in Hanoi, the cold intensified but I couldn't be bothered.
 Hoang was talking to me but I couldn't hear her clearly, but I'm sure she was doing so with a smile on her face as I could hear giggles trailing her voice.
 That night's dinner with new friends definitely made me more at ease with the city - as the next few days I ended up exploring Hanoi, with a feeling that I never went anywhere but home and I learned that the battering rams of communication can easily breach any kind of language barrier.

 Cebu Pacific Air is the only airline that flies directly from Manila to Hanoi.
-Check their website for booking information and follow their Twitter and Like their Facebook Page to subscribe to more good deals.
+Visit their website for more information.